Data Governance

 Strict Grounding Requirements

-• Core Principle: Agents should only use information from retrieved documents, never parametric knowledge for factual claims
+Core Principle: Agents should only use information from retrieved documents or tool outputs, never relying on parametric knowledge for factual claims.

 Citation and Attribution